What to Do If Your Overactive Bladder Medication Isn’t Working

 Why do so many patients stop taking their medication for overactive bladder?

-Unfortunately, patients often don’t realize that there are several other options, Dr. Moore says.
+Unfortunately, patients often don’t realize that there are several other options, Dr. Slopnick says.

 If medications aren’t working for you, talk to your doctor or a urologist about other approaches.
 They range from injections to implants, and each approach has pros and cons.
 Here are three of the most common alternatives: